 If you have bipolar disorder, the best treatment usually is a combination of medication and talk therapy.
-But many alternative therapies also may ease the symptoms of this lifelong condition and make you feel better.
+But many alternative or complementary therapies also may ease the symptoms of this lifelong condition and make you feel better.

 Eat healthy foods.
 We know that omega-3 fatty acids are important for your brain to work right.
 And researchers have found a link between low levels of vitamin D and B vitamins in people with depression.
 They also think that eating a well-balanced diet may benefit people with bipolar disorder by giving you a better sense of control of your life.
 So eat a variety of foods, including whole grains, lots of fresh produce, lean meats, and salmon, tuna, and other fish with heart-healthy fats.
 Ask your doctor if you should take supplements.

 Get enough sleep.
 This can be a challenge with bipolar disorder.
 You may sleep very little during a manic phase and barely get out of bed when you’re depressed.
 Lack of sleep can trigger a mood change.
 Getting enough ZZZs help both your mental and physical health.

 - Aim for 8 hours and go to bed and get up at the same time every day.

 - Keep your room comfortable and dark.

 - Avoid screen time before turning in and instead take a bath, read, or do other relaxing activities.